-Switzerland and the Czech Republic maintain close political and economic relations, as well as engaging in a lively cultural exchange.
-Around 13,000 Czechoslovak refugees came to Switzerland following the Prague Spring of 1968.
+The two countries have very good political and economic relations and are linked by close human ties.
+Around 13,000 Czechoslovak refugees came to Switzerland following the Prague Spring of 1968 and built a new life for themselves.
 Czechia was one of the recipient countries of Switzerland's contribution to the enlarged EU.

 Key aspects of bilateral relations

 Czechia is one of Switzerland’s main trading partners among the new EU member states and is an important country for Swiss investors in Central Europe.
-The volume of trade came to around CHF 3.8 billion in 2016.
-A total of some 120 Swiss companies operate in Czechia, employing more than 23,000 people.
+The volume of trade came to around CHF 4.6 billion in 2019.
+A total of some 120 Swiss companies operate in Czechia, employing around 28,000 people.

 Cooperation in education, research and innovation